cshuler/Tutuila_SWB2_WebViewer/README.md

 Project Premise:
-The existing Oahu GW Recharge Viewer (OGWRV) is a valuable decision support tool.
-In American Samoa existing water budget models have been developed, but not yet been presented to the public and decision makers via an online format.
-Therefore we will modify the user-interface framework built for the OGWRV to be applied to create a valuable product to support water resource management in American Samoa.
+Understanding the distribution of groundwater recharge is important for water resources managers in making informed decisions.
+However, models that predict groundwater recharge typicall generate outputs that are complicated and are in formats that are not user friendly for managers.
+In American Samoa existing water budget models have been developed, but not yet been presented to the public and decision makers via a decision support tool that follows methodology from other similar tools such as the Oahu Groundwater Recharge Viewer.
+This tool will create a valuable product to support water resource management in American Samoa.

 to just see the project loaded on local